Startup Lessons | May 25, 2022

 Expanding your range of goods and services is a key customer retention strategy.
 A more comprehensive product range provides more options to returning customers, which improves their loyalty.
 It also increases your chances of attracting new customers and gives you a firm idea of what works and what doesn’t in the market.

-Here’s a scenario: you sell wristwatches, and you have loyal customers who return to buy watches on occasion.
+Here’s a scenario: you sell wristwatches, like Tissot, and you have loyal customers who return to buy watches on occasion.
 Expanding your range of goods to include luxury wear will make your customers spend more on those related items and occasionally visit your site.
 Along with that, you’ll also have more customers visiting your website because of the new catalog.

 Unilever is an excellent example of a company that has expanded its range of goods and services into multiple brands.
 They are a global business with products available in 190 countries, with 2.5 billion people using its products each day.